 Studies suggest that insurers have around 90 days to create the engagement path needed to drive lifetime value in a policyholder relationship.
 Research from Deloitte found that “Onboarding and ongoing learning provides the best method for carriers to generate brand loyalty and affinity.”
 The real question is how to make sure to onboard correctly.

-- Those communications, however, cannot be limited to one or two channels.
+Those communications, however, cannot be limited to one or two channels.
 Orchestrating a personalized experience that leads to additional opportunities with other products means thinking like the policyholder, and using a calculated mix of touchpoints across email, mail, phone, digital, and in-person when safe to do so.
-A cohesive yet consistent customer experience, no matter how policyholders prefer to engage, means reaching the right consumers in exactly the right way.
+A cohesive yet consistent customer experience, no matter how policyholders prefer to think omnichanneliOmnichannel marketing is delivering a targeted, consistent and often personalized message to your consumer that is the same across all channels and devices.
+Unlike multi-channel marketing which delivers unique cross-channel messages, omnichannel marketing aims at making a purchase seamless for the consumer thanks to consistent messaging.
+An omnichannel marketing strategy s...
+Read More to engage, means reaching the right consumers in exactly the right way.

-- Consistently delivering personalized information and solutions to improve the customer experience creates stickiness in the relationship, but that stick needs to hold strong.
+Consistently delivering personalized information and solutions to improve the customer experience creates stickiness in the relationship, but that stick needs to hold strong by cross-sellingiCross-Selling is the act of selling an additional product or service to an existing customer.
+Maybe you have a banking customer who has a checking account with your organization.
+It would make sense to also offer that same customer your mortgage services, especially if your data shows this customer is saving up to buy a home.
+This is a productive method used to increase bu...
+Read More.
 New policyholders should be encouraged to actively and fully engage beyond their initial interest to maximize the value of the new account.
 To understand the full market potential of each policyholder, insurers must think ahead to leverage available policyholder data to continue contextual communications that increase product relevancy over time.

-Will insurers evolve with consumers?
-The vast majority — 81 percent, in fact — of insurers see how inextricable it has become to use technology and data to complement and define the modern customer experience.
+It’s important for insurers to learn how to evolve with consumers.
+The vast majority of insurers see how inextricable it has become to use technology and data to complement and define the modern customer experience.
 By targeting and then properly onboarding policy-seeking insurance shopping consumers, who have real-time insurance needs based on life events, insurers will all but ensure the lucrative loyalty needed to weather the industry-changing landscape ahead.